aneeshmunnam/SportsApp/README.md

 Dev Test for OpenSponsorship

-Public folder contains the angular part where as models and routes contain files of athelete schema and GET,POST,PUT routes of athelete.
+Public folder contains the angular part where as models and routes contain files of athlete schema and GET,POST,PUT routes of athlete.